google/oboe/apps/OboeTester/docs/Usage.md

 More instructions in the [Wiki/OboeTester_TapToTone](https://github.com/google/oboe/wiki/OboeTester_TapToTone).

-### Record and Play

-* Tap RECORD to record several seconds of audio.
-You should see the red VU meters move.
-* Tap STOP then PLAY to play it back.
-* Tap SHARE button to the recorded WAV file to GDrive, GMail or another app.
-You can then examine the WAV file using a program like Audacity.

 ### Echo Input to Output

 This test copies input to output and adds up to 3 seconds of delay.